The Goof-Proof Way to Proof Yeast

 Let me make a confession: For years I was afraid to make bread.
 Although I’m a passionate baker, this was my shameful secret.
 I’d page through my favorite cookbooks and magazines, always skipping the bread section, thinking one day.
 One day when yeast didn’t seem so temperamental and scary to me.
 After all, yeast isn’t just another dry ingredient—it’s a living ingredient!
 Those little microorganisms are responsible for creating all the bubbles to help bread achieve that perfect rise.

-Soon I was baking breads, rolls and poteca—one of my family’s favorite Polish treats.
+Soon I was finding ways to baking breads, rolls and poteca—one of my family’s favorite treats.

 How to Proof Yeast

 It’s worth noting that proofing yeast is different than proofing bread dough.
 Here’s how to proof yeast, step by step.

 - 1 package (1/4 ounce) active dry yeast

 Step 1: Stir it Up